UC Hospitality - Serial Box

 Monitor / Debug

-This screen allows monitoring of the PMS interface or commands to be sent.
+This screen allows monitoring of the PMS interface or the commands being sent.

 - Green: System reset/log file read in.